 A good rabbit cage should be of the right size to provide your pet with suitable and comfortable living condition.
 For instance, if you have two average sized bunnies, then an ideal hutch should be W 6ft by D 2ft by H 2ft.
-You also need to ensure that the cage is fitted with locks that can be easily fastened.

 Things To Avoid When Buying A Rabbit Cage For Indoors

 If you have are planning to house your rabbits indoors, it’s time to consider getting an indoor rabbit cage.
 There are lots of designs available in the market.